Jacorb90/Prestige-Tree/docs/layer-features.md

             Any nonstandard Decimal variables need to be added to convertToDecimal as well.
     Standard values:
         Required:
-            unl: a bool determining if this layer is unlocked or not
+            unlocked: a bool determining if this layer is unlocked or not
             points: a Decimal, the main currency for the layer
         Optional:
             total: A Decimal, tracks total amount of main prestige currency